Pfizer, Oxford vaccines reduce severe COVID-19 in elderly, study finds | Health

 The Pfizer and Oxford-AstraZeneca vaccines for COVID-19 are highly effective in reducing severe coronavirus infection among people aged 70 years and above, according to a study.

-The research, posted as a pre-print and yet to be peer-reviewed, estimated the effect of both the COVID-19 vaccines on the laboratory-confirmed symptomatic disease in individuals aged 70 years or older in England.
+The research, posted as a pre-print and yet to be peer-reviewed, estimated the effect of both the COVID-19 vaccines on laboratory confirmed symptomatic disease in individuals aged 70 years or older in England.

-Data suggest that in the over 80s, a single dose of either vaccine is more than 80 percent effective at preventing hospitalization, around 3 to 4 weeks after the jab, PHE said in a statement.
+Data suggests that in the over 80s, a single dose of either vaccine is more than 80 per cent effective at preventing hospitalisation, around 3 to 4 weeks after the jab, PHE said in a statement.

-Evidence for the Pfizer vaccine suggests that it leads to an 83 percent reduction in deaths from COVID-19, it said.
+Evidence for the Pfizer vaccine suggests that it leads to 83 per cent reduction in deaths from COVID-19, it said.

 The data also shows symptomatic infections in over 70s decreased from around three weeks after one dose of both vaccines.